jiubao/gallery/README.md

 * limit zoom in / out level
 * zoom out and zoom in: should not close
 * pan accelerate
+* gesture.on: support on an object
+* remove swiper's !important
+* disable swiper when gesture

 [npm]: https://img.shields.io/npm/v/@jiubao/gallery.svg